uragirii/rn-skia-sketch-canvas/README.md

 - Stroke thickness and color are changable while drawing.
 - Can undo strokes one by one.
 - Export drawing to image (jpg/png/webp).
+- Support for drawing on top of Images/Text

 ## Usage